 In many ways these first elected democratic socialists will be “guinea pigs” as DSA tries to figure out how to turn its election-day muscle into a force in the grinding, pro-business swamps that are America’s legislatures.
 As we’ve said before, the task of elected democratic socialists is to be tribunes for the working class — fighters who use their office to organize and promote class politics.

 Our newly elected representatives can’t fall for the trap of trying to “build trust with their colleagues” — colleagues who owe their election to the capitalist class and affluent professionals.
 Nor should they wrongly stoke hopes that they’ll be able to play a meaningful role in developing policy.
-They’re class warriors dropped behind enemy lines, and must act accordingly.
+They’re class warriors dropped behind enemy lines, and they must act accordingly.

 No doubt the transition will be a tough one.
 DSA has been relatively open-minded and trusting in the candidates it has endorsed, and 2019 will be the first test of whether or not we can push elected socialists in a more leftward direction.
 Most likely, the results of this first red wave will be mixed.
 Expect more commentary from us at The Call in the future about the lessons learned and what we need to do to build an even more powerful socialist project.